pkarsy/rfboot/help/Installation.md

 - Upload the apropriate firmware to usb2rf (An Arduino sketch)

 ### Install the apropriate software
-First of all a linux PC is needed, for the development.
+First of all, a linux PC is needed for the development.
 I don't use Windows neither MAC and is very difficult for me to support another platform.
 You can use VirtualBox if you really need to use rfboot from Windows or Mac.
 I tried with Virtualbox (a Linux Mint 17.3 image) and it is working perfectly.